 Committee (CPC) to all departments on how to incorporate sea level rise into new construction, capital improvement, and maintenance projects.
+In addition to being useful to all departments, it can also be useful to the general public to see how the City is preparing for sea level rise in a coordinated and methodical way, updating with the latest data.

 The Guidance identifies and describes four key steps for assessing and adapting to the effects of sea level rise in capital planning: